Gender in emergencies

 The capability trap: Nobody ever gets credit for fixing problems that never happened

-Here is a summary of the key points from the article “Nobody ever gets credit for fixing problems that never happened: creating and sustaining process improvement”.
-Overview Core causal loops The capability trap The “capability trap” refers to the downward spiral organizations can get caught in, where attempting to boost performance by pressuring people to “work harder” actually erodes process capability over time.
+Here is a summary of the key points about the capability trap, from the article “Nobody ever gets credit for fixing problems that never happened: creating and sustaining process improvement”.
+What is the capability trap?
+Core causal loops The capability trap The “capability trap” refers to the downward spiral organizations can get caught in, where attempting to boost performance by pressuring people to “work harder” actually erodes process capability over time.
 This trap works through a few key mechanisms: Key takeaway for learning leaders Learning leaders must understand the systemic traps identified in the article that underly failed improvement initiatives and facilitate mental model shifts.
 This help build sustainable, effective learning programs to be realized through productive capability-enhancing cycles.
 Key takeaway for immunization leaders It is reasonable to hypothesize that poor health worker performance is a symptom rather than the cause of poor immunization programme performance.
-Short-term decisions, often responding to top-down targets and donor requirements, hurt capability …
+Short-term decisions, often responding …

 Towards reimagined technical assistance: thinking beyond the current policy options